-- Purchase by new holding company – this is where the shareholders exchange shares from the existing company to the new holding company and then the existing company is dissolved.
+- Purchase by a new holding company – this is where the shareholders exchange shares from the existing company to the new holding company and then the existing company is dissolved.

 - Variation of rights – where a shareholder wishes to relinquish management control but retain income and capital rights.
 We will re-draft the shareholder agreement to allocate different classes of shares that attract different rights.

-- Deferred consideration – If the buyer cannot pay for the shares in one go or the seller is looking for long term income, the parties may agree to defer the consideration.
+- Deferred consideration – If the buyer cannot pay for the shares in one go or the seller is looking for long-term income, the parties may agree to defer the consideration.
 The seller may want some sort of security and interest may be payable.

 Shareholder Dispute Court Claims and Defence Solicitors

-Where negotiations fail and court action is the only option, our commercial litigation solicitors in Manchester & London will help you bring court proceedings or defend proceeding issued against you.
+Where negotiations fail and court action is the only option, our commercial litigation solicitors in Manchester & London will help you bring court proceedings or defend proceedings issued against you.
 The commercial courts can adjudicate the dispute and make a declaration or order for winding up the company.